Teemamin/online_cookbook/README.md

 ### Existing Features

 #### Create Recipe :
-This feature allows users to add and share their recipe contents with other users, it requires a quick and easy username signup .
+This feature allows users to add and share their recipe contents with other users, it requires a quick and easy username signup.
 #### Read :
-A user can browse the site contents and get its recipes and process.
+A user can browse the site contents and get it's recipes and process.
 #### Update Recipe :
-The edit feature allows the recipe owner to make changes to their contents and update the changes. changes can only be done by recipe owner.
+The edit feature allows the recipe owner to make changes to their contents and update the changes.
+Changes can only be done by recipe owner.
 #### Delete:
 The delete funtion allows recipe owners to delete their contents, it asks for user confirmation before deleting the data.
 #### Statistics :